Mercia EIS Fund

 The minimum investment is £25,000.
 The portfolio is expected to consist of around 15 companies with EIS advance assurance.

 The Mercia EIS Fund will invest in early-stage technology businesses with the aim of generating capital growth.
-It will invest in four key sectors where technology or intellectual property can be patented and exploited:
+It focuses on four key sectors where technology or intellectual property can be patented and exploited:

 sciences and biosciences (particularly diagnostics, digital health and medical